Jim Bianco: «The Fed Has Ways to Go With Hiking Rates»

 Once again, hope is rising that the Federal Reserve will take a milder stance on monetary policy.
 Jim Bianco doesn’t think so.
 The strategist and President of Bianco Research argues that the era of low inflation and low interest rates is over for good.
 In an in-depth interview, he explains how to navigate the new environment.

 The pattern is all too familiar.
-Hopes grow for a cooling of inflation, investors speculate on a less tight monetary policy, stock prices rise, the Fed intervenes and the market goes down again.
+Hopes grow for a cooling of inflation, investors speculate on a slightly softer monetary policy, stock prices rise, the Fed intervenes and the market goes down again.

-Will it happen again this time after weaker CPI data ignited a new rally last week?
+Will it happen again this time after weaker CPI data for the month of October ignited a new rally last week?

 For Jim Bianco, the answer is clear. «It looks like inflation might have peaked, but that’s the least important piece of information you can give me,» says the President and founder of Chicago-based investment advisor Bianco Research. «The real question is how far inflation is going to go down on its own,» he adds.